 - The dose ingested by the baby

 The medication should not cause adverse effects if the amount to which the child is exposed is less than 10% of the pediatric dose.
 Pharmacists determine this amount by taking many factors into account such as the child’s weight.
-The pediatric dose is the dose that would be prescribed to the child if he took the drug for himself.
+The pediatric dose is the dose that would be prescribed to the child if they took the drug for themselves.

-- The ability of the baby’s body to maintain some internal characteristics (such as his temperature)
+- The ability of the baby’s body to maintain some internal characteristics (such as their temperature)

 - The toxicity of the drug